 Amnicon Falls State ParkSuperior

 Amnicon Falls State Park features a series of delightful waterfalls and rapids along the Amnicon River.
-You can view them from a covered foot bridge or trails along the river, or--if you're sure-footed--from the rocky shore of the river.
-The park is a place to picnic, camp, walk in the woods, and learn about the Douglas Fault, the geological formation that created the falls.
+You can view them from a covered foot bridge or 2 miles of trails along the river.
+The park is a place to picnic, camp, walk in the woods and learn about the Douglas Fault, the geological formation that created the falls.

 Pattison State ParkSuperior